Investment and infrastructure

 The National Audit Office (NAO) has produced these reports about managing projects:

-- Managing major projects website - a web resource of publications and reports
+- Managing major projects Archives - National Audit Office (NAO) - a web resource of publications and reports

 - Initiating successful projects - key elements which affect project delivery, from the NAO's examination of 40 major government projects in the last three years.